 This is certainly what we did at the NCUA.
 When the pandemic struck last spring, one of our first decisions, as with many other workplaces, was to shift our staff to an off-site work posture.
 We knew our technological capabilities made it possible, but we were unsure what the ultimate effect would be.
 Would we be able to maintain the same levels of productivity, efficiency, and communication that we have in an office environment?

 The answer was resoundingly positive.
 There were certainly challenges in having most of our staff work from home, but we managed to continue performing at a very high level.
-In fact, we even managed to achieve some additional efficiencies and cost savings: you might have seen the news a few weeks ago that last year the NCUA cut our NCUSIF and operating expenses by more than $65 million (opens new window).
+In fact, we even managed to achieve some additional efficiencies and cost savings: you might have seen the news a few weeks ago that last year the NCUA cut our NCUSIF and operating expenses by more than $65 million (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 That’s an achievement of my chairmanship, along with a number of regulatory reforms we enacted, that I’m particularly proud of, and it represents progress that I hope we can continue.

 Turning to the industry, I know your institutions certainly showed tremendous resilience in your own responses to the pandemic challenge.
 We need only look at the most recent performance numbers for evidence: